zaid-ahmed-shark/zaid-ahmed-shark/README.md

 - 🌏 I'm currently based in Karachi, Pakistan
 - 🔭 I’m currently working as a Senior Software Engineer at <a href="https://techwards.co" target="blank">Techwards</a>
 - 🏗️ Working on mobile and web development projects
-- 🌱 Currently learning AstroJs and Svelte
+- 🌱 Currently learning AstroJs
-- 💬 Ask me about **React & ReactNative**
+- 💬 Ask me about **React,ReactNative & Unity**
 - 📫 How to reach me **zaid.ahmed@techwards.co**

 <!-- EXPERTISE -->